RitaGhimire/Codepath--ResourcesBoard/README.md

 # React + Vite

-🎉 Cincinnati Events Web App (TypeScript)
+🎉 Cincinnati Events Web App

 A modern web application built with React and TypeScript to highlight exciting events happening around Cincinnati—from concerts and river cruises to cultural festivals.